tamim-ahmed-15/cuet-cgpa-calculator/README.md

 ### Step 2 — Load in Chrome

-1. Open Chrome and go to `chrome://extensions/`
+1. Open Chrome or another Chromium-based browser and go to `chrome://extensions/`
-2. Enable **Developer mode** (toggle in the top-right corner)
+2. Enable **Developer mode** in the top-right corner
-3. Click **"Load unpacked"**
+3. Click **Load unpacked**
-4. Select the `cuet-cgpa-calculator` folder
+4. Select the extracted `cuet-cgpa-calculator` folder
-5. Done! ✅ The extension icon appears in your toolbar
+5. The extension icon should now appear in your toolbar

+### If You Download the ZIP From GitHub

+1. Download the repository as a ZIP file from GitHub
+2. Extract the ZIP to a normal folder on your computer
+3. Open `chrome://extensions/` and enable **Developer mode**
+4. Click **Load unpacked**
+5. Select the extracted project folder, not the ZIP file itself

+Chrome extensions cannot be loaded directly from a compressed ZIP file, so the folder must be extracted first.

 ---

 ## 🧮 Grade Point Scale

-The extension uses the standard CUET / Bangladesh grading scale:
+The extension uses the CUET / Bangladesh grading scale:

 | Grade | Point | Grade | Point |
 |-------|-------|-------|-------|